denverpost/bill-tracker/README.md

 5. Open a new terminal window, cd to the project, activate the virtualenv
 6. `python runserver.py`, then open up http://localhost:5000/

+### Deploying

+Note: `--freeze` takes a snapshot of the current templates.
+If you haven't made any template- or data-level changes since the last time you froze, you don't need to `--freeze`.

+* Deploy everything: `python deploy.py --freeze --ftp`
+* Deploy the homepage `python deploy.py --nosession --freeze --ftp`
+* Deploy the current session's files `python deploy.py --session 2016a --freeze --ftp`
+* Deploy a previous session's files `python deploy.py --session 2012a --freeze --ftp`

 # License
 Copyright © 2015-2016 The Denver Post